felipequaquio/nlw3/README.md

 # Home
 Application created for study the Javascript stack (Node.js, React and React Native)

-To run application, copy and paste .env.example file and rename to .env, and setting the variables values.
-After this, follow one of the two steps bellow:

 **1- Using Docker**

 In this step, Docker and Docker Compose are required.
 To install Docker,